Mock Driving Test

-This mock exam should also include around 10 minutes of independent driving, dual carriageways (if applicable in your area) and to cover as many challenging areas on the driving test routes that are applicable to your driving test centre.
+This mock exam should also include around 20 minutes of independent driving (which should also cover sat-nav usage), dual carriageways (if applicable in your area) and to cover as many challenging areas on the driving test routes that are applicable to your driving test centre.

 Failed mock driving test

 If you have failed a mock driving test by your current instructor or by an alternative instructor, it is unlikely you will pass the real driving test exam.
 Try if possible to take further driving lessons before your test practicing the areas that you have failed the mock exam.
 If there is not enough time, push the driving test forward to a later date.